kayousterhout/trace-analysis/README.md

 (described [here](http://youinfinitesnake.blogspot.com/2011/02/attractive-scientific-plots-with.html))
 but I've found that this often fails.

+####This graph is way too hard to read!
+How do I make it bigger?

+The first line of the gnuplot file includes a size (by default, `size 5,5`).
+The two coordinates describe the length and width; increase these to generate a larger graph.

 ####I'm getting an error that says "'AttributeError: 'module' object has no attribute 'percentile'"

 If you get an error that ends with: